cyb3rgh0u1/Agent-SUID/README.md

 ```
 $ agent-suid

-Agent-SUID v1.0 by CyberGhoul -  the ultimate tool for discovering SUID binaries on your system.
+Agent-SUID v1.0 by CyberGhoul - the ultimate tool for discovering exploitable SUID binaries on your system.
 This tool is designed to help security professionals identify potential privilege escalation vectors.

 Enter paths one per line (press Enter on an empty line to finish):